 - Dr Rosie Kennedy, Lecturer in Modern British History, Goldsmiths University of London

-Please also refer to our separate Call for Submissions for the associated Creative Writing competition for young people between 11-15 years of age.
+Follow this link for the separate Call for Submissions for the associated Creative Writing competition for young people between 11-15 years of age.